-You have rights to your information and to control how your PHI is used.
-We give you a written notice that tells you about these rights and explains how we protect the privacy of your PHI.
+You have rights when it comes to your information and controlling how your PHI is used.
+We give you a written notice that tells about these rights and explains how we protect the privacy of your PHI.
 The notice is called the "Notice of Privacy Practice."